AleeCao/AleeCao/README.md

 # Hi, I’m Alexis Cao 👋
-I'm a junior Backend, highly interested in developing and implementing backend based on microservices.
+I'm a junior Backend, highly interested in developing and implementing microservice architecture.

 I am a System Engineer student who is interested in back-end software development and implement.
 I have experience in programing languages such as C; Python and Node js. (express and NestJS freamework).
 I have also knowledge in deployment, CI/CD tools and Cloud Services (AWS).
 I would like to test my skills in a environment that could allow me to grow professionally.